 When you search for answers to chronic health concerns, you will find negative food messages.
 These messages damage our relationship with food.
 Changing these perceptions will help you tolerate a greater variety of food.

 Janelle had absorbed many negative food messages from her online research and discussions with doctors.
 She realized these messages had created fear and distrust of food.
 Learning that the restriction lists she was following were “educated guesses,” helped her to let go of these messages.
 Gradually, her fear started to loosen.

 - 3c) Let Go of Negative Food Messages

 - 3d) Reduce Your Search for Exact Answers

-4) Daily Practices to Help You Feel Safe
+4) Practices to Feel Safe & Minimize Food Reactions

 A daily practice will help you move out of fight-or-flight and into the window of tolerance.
 There isn’t a “one-size-fits-all” practice.
 Read through the suggested practices and let me know which ones resonate with you.
 I will help you develop a specific plan and stick with it!